cbarkr/blog/content/notes/tor.md

 > Skip this section if you want to learn something

 I think (it would be really funny if) Tor and onion routing as a whole were inspired by *Shrek*.
 Here's why:
-1. Shrek, as a character, is a recluse, seeking privacy in the comfort of his swamp; however, he is oft disturbed by a deluge of visiting villagers and inscrutable squatters.
+1. Shrek, as a character, is a recluse who seeks privacy in the comfort of his swamp; however, he is oft disturbed by a deluge of visiting villagers and inscrutable squatters.
 Parallels between his character and that of those who seek privacy online are obvious.
 2. Shrek famously stated: "Ogres are like onions. [...]
 We both have layers" [^shrekquote].
-It is here that privacy and onions become associated, potentially sparking the idea of onion routing in the minds of its creators.
+It is here that privacy and onions form an association, potentially sparking the idea of onion routing in the minds of its creators.
-3. The timelines add up: the *Shrek* picture book (1990) predates onion routing (1995) [^history] by five years, while the movie (2001) premiered one year before the deployment of Tor (2002) [^history].
+3. The timelines add up: *Shrek* the picture book (1990) predates onion routing (1995) [^history] by five years, while *Shrek* the movie (2001) premiered one year before the deployment of Tor (2002) [^history].
 ## Terminology
 - *Circuit*: A path through the Tor network
 - *Relay*: A node in a circuit